-On May 13, 609 A.D., Pope Boniface IV dedicated the Pantheon in Rome in honor of all Christian martyrs, and the Catholic feast of All Martyrs Day was established in the Western church.
+On May 13, A.D.
+609, Pope Boniface IV dedicated the Pantheon in Rome in honor of all Christian martyrs, and the Catholic feast of All Martyrs Day was established in the Western church.
 Pope Gregory III later expanded the festival to include all saints as well as all martyrs, and moved the observance from May 13 to November 1.

 By the 9th century, the influence of Christianity had spread into Celtic lands, where it gradually blended with and supplanted older Celtic rites.
-In 1000 A.D., the church made November 2 All Souls’ Day, a day to honor the dead.
+In A.D.
+1000, the church made November 2 All Souls’ Day, a day to honor the dead.
 It’s widely believed today that the church was attempting to replace the Celtic festival of the dead with a related, church-sanctioned holiday.

 All Souls’ Day was celebrated similarly to Samhain, with big bonfires, parades and dressing up in costumes as saints, angels and devils.
 The All Saints’ Day celebration was also called All-hallows or All-hallowmas (from Middle English Alholowmesse meaning All Saints’ Day) and the night before it, the traditional night of Samhain in the Celtic religion, began to be called All-Hallows Eve and, eventually, Halloween.

 As the beliefs and customs of different European ethnic groups and the American Indians meshed, a distinctly American version of Halloween began to emerge.
 The first celebrations included “play parties,” which were public events held to celebrate the harvest.
 Neighbors would share stories of the dead, tell each other’s fortunes, dance and sing.

 Colonial Halloween festivities also featured the telling of ghost stories and mischief-making of all kinds.
 By the middle of the 19th century, annual autumn festivities were common, but Halloween was not yet celebrated everywhere in the country.

 In the second half of the 19th century, America was flooded with new immigrants.
 These new immigrants, especially the millions of Irish fleeing the Irish Potato Famine, helped to popularize the celebration of Halloween nationally.